All timings are provisional and subject to change

 Your official results will be posted on www.dinglemarathon.ie shortly after the event.

+Entry Fees are strictly non-refundable and you cannot defer to any subsequent events.
 Entries are strictly non-transferable, so you cannot give your entry to someone else.
+You can not switch distances once the Half Marathon is sold out.

 Absolutely, volunteers are an essential part of making the event run smoothly.
 Please contact us if you are interesting in lending a hand on the day and we will assign you to be part of the support team in areas including baggage reclaim, helping out at water stations, supporting the participants, handing out medals, etc. We’d love to hear from you, please get in touch.